 The ESG team of the Management Company is actively carrying out due diligences on the underlying assets of the Sub-Fund.
 The ESG team reviews the process and methodologies implemented when considering ESG and sustainability issues to make sure that all capabilities are in place to deliver a proper engagement action plan.
 The ESG team supports also the investment manager teams via an interactive dialogue.

-No specific ESG-related index has been designated for this Sub-Fund.
+The ESG team monitors the Sub-Fund's underlying investments against the overall sustainable investment objective, as well as the sustainability indicators for all of the Sub-Fund's holdings.
+If a holding is identified as not meeting the sustainability characteristics of the Sub-Fund, the ESG team will further investigate the issue through an internal analysis.
+In addition, the ESG team is responsible for periodically reviewing the exclusion lists, assessing the relevance of the latest ESG information regarding restricted companies and updating the lists accordingly, thereby adjusting the portfolios.
+The ESG team also ensures the proper understanding and implementation of regulatory requirements on green finance, such as SFDR, RTS or Taxonomy, throughout the entire product range.